De | En

 Journal of Occupational and Organizational Psychology

-(Deutsch) The transfer model of organizational identification (OI) posits a trickle-down process of OI from leaders to followers.
-This, in turn, should foster employees’ willingness to engage in extra-role behaviour...
+The transfer model of organizational identification (OI) posits a trickle-down process of OI from leaders to followers.
+This, in turn, should foster employees’ willingness to engage in extra-role behaviour.
+Prior research has provided consistent support for the model in field...

 Getting Tuned in to Those Who Are Different: The Role of Empathy as Mediator between Diversity and Performance